 Mr. Hill is a graduate of Cambridge High School and has an Associate Degree in Police Science from Hocking College, a Bachelor of Science degree in the Administration of Criminal Justice as well as a Master of Science degree in Strategic Leadership from Mountain State University.
 He has been a Basic Police Instructor through the Ohio Peace Officer Training Academy (OPOTA) since 1989 and continues to maintain that certification while still teaching in the Cambridge and Zanesville academies of Zane State College.
 He has served in many leadership roles within organizations relating to professional and community service organizations, both locally and state-wide.

 Mr. Hill resides in the City of Cambridge with his wife, Ellen.
-They have two children and one grandchild.
+They have two children and four grandchildren.